-An employee actually working the majority of his/her shift on a holiday shall receive an additional twelve (12) hours pay at such employee's regular straight time rate.
-In lieu of the additional payment, the employee may elect to direct the Shift Commander to place the twelve (12) hours into the Hire- Back Bank/Comp Time program (APPENDIX A) subject to the same rules that apply to a hire-back.
+An employee actually working on a holiday shall receive an additional one-half of such employee's regular straight time rate on an hour for hour basis.
+In lieu of the additional payment, the employee may elect to direct the Shift Commander to place the earned hours into the Hire-Back Bank subject to the same rules that apply to a hire-back.